Prohibition-era bar with live music, dancing, and community events

 "A century ago, this small bar in Bucktown was a go-to spot for locals who weren’t going to let Prohibition stop them from having a good time.
 Now, the drinks are legal, but the Hideout has become one of the city’s most established performance venues.
 It’s essentially just a small old shack, but it’s a perfect space when you want to be as close as possible to the music.
 They often have a wide variety of artists—solo singers to psychedelic space rock bands—and a great summer concert series if you want to listen to some tunes on a patio." - john ringor, nick allen

-"The Hideout is reopening next week, Tuesday, January 10.
-The bar had been closed for two months as it reckoned with an Instagram post from a former worker who claimed owners created a toxic workplace that was not welcoming to Black people.
-Among the cited incidents was when ownership allegedly refused to act after the worker was spat on by a white customer.
-That worker was eventually fired for alleged performance issues.
-Hideout ownership says they’ve taken the time to create a Diversity & Inclusion Council and create better staff resources." - Ashok Selvam
+"A dive and small concert venue nestled between Lincoln Park and Bucktown along the Elston Industrial Corridor, the Hideout is reopening Tuesday, January 10 after a two‑month closure prompted by an Instagram post from a former worker who said owners created a toxic workplace that was not welcoming to Black people; among the incidents cited was an allegation that ownership refused to act when the worker was spat on by a white customer, the worker was later fired for alleged performance issues, and ownership says they’ve used the closure to create a Diversity & Inclusion Council and better staff resources." - Ashok Selvam